riferrei/pacman-with-elasticsearch/README.md

 ## Pre-requisites

-You will need a machine running Linux, Mac, or [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) to run the installation.Also, the following software must be installed and easily accessible:
+You will need a machine running Linux, Mac, or [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) to run the installation.
+Also, the following software must be installed:

 <table>
   <tr border="1">